dyingc/insecure_deserialization/README.md

 #### Introduction of the demo

-1. It's only a demo attack and thus there're pretty much simplified settings
+1. It's only a demo attack and thus there're pretty many simplified settings
 2. The environment employ Docker compose containing two containers: one for the victim, a web server and an attacker.
 The demo has been uploaded to GitHub at: https://github.com/dyingc/insecure_deserialization.git
 3. The server runs a vulnerable application with `fastjson 1.2.45`
 4. The attacker is used to demo an infected node, like a reckless administrator who happens to open an email with malicious payload